Frequently Asked Questions

 Contact me to schedule a free video consultation.

-• I am an Out of Network provider for most insurances.
+Otherwise, I am an Out of Network provider.
 If you have a PPO plan, upon request, I can supply you with a “Super Bill” or claim to submit to your insurance company for reimbursement.

 • To find out details, contact your insurance company about your plan’ s benefits, and what reimbursements they may provide for: “outpatient, out of network mental health visits.”
 Plans with out of network benefits (typically, but not always) have a deductible and coinsurance.